Mudassir-DS1/Power-BI-Online-Retail-Sales-Data-Analysis-and-Visualization/README.md

 ## Project Description

-This project focuses on the **Online Retail Sales Data Analysis**, utilizing Excel file datasets to perform various analyses and visualizations in Power BI.
+This project focuses on the **Online Retail Sales Data Analysis**, utilizing Excel file datasets from online retail sales data to perform various analyses and visualizations in Power BI.
 The primary goal was to enhance reporting accuracy, improve sales strategies, boost customer retention, and reduce stockouts.

 ## Datasets

-- **Reactions:** This dataset contains information about the reactions received by various content.
+- **Online Retail Sales Data:** This dataset includes detailed information about sales transactions, customer demographics, and product details.
-- **Reaction Types:** This dataset details the types of reactions associated with the content.

 ## Analysis